pingcap/docs-cn/command-line-flags-for-tidb-configuration.md

 - The list of proxy server's IP addresses allowed to connect to TiDB using the [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt).
 - Default: `""`
 - In general cases, when you access TiDB behind a reverse proxy, TiDB takes the IP address of the reverse proxy server as the IP address of the client.
 By enabling the PROXY protocol, reverse proxies that support this protocol such as HAProxy can pass the real client IP address to TiDB.
-- After configuring this flag, TiDB allows the configured source IP address to connect to TiDB using the PROXY protocol; if a protocol other than PROXY is used, this connection will be denied.
+- After configuring this flag, TiDB allows the configured source IP address to connect to TiDB using the PROXY protocol; if a protocol other than PROXY is used, this connection will be denied; other addresses are allowed to connect to TiDB without the PROXY protocol.
 If this flag is left empty, no IP address can connect to TiDB using the PROXY protocol.
 The value can be the IP address (192.168.1.50) or CIDR (192.168.1.0/24) with `,` as the separator. `*` means any IP addresses.

 > **Warning:**
 >
 > Use `*` with caution because it might introduce security risks by allowing a client of any IP address to report its IP address.
-In addition, even if `*` is set to allow proxy connections from all IP addresses, internal components that connect directly to TiDB (such as TiDB Dashboard) will not be able to connect to the TiDB server.
-It is recommended to set `--proxy-protocol-fallbackable` to `true`.
+In addition, using `*` might also cause the internal component that directly connects to TiDB (such as TiDB Dashboard) to be unavailable unless `--proxy-protocol-fallbackable` is set to `true`.

 > **Note:**
 >